WillDiederich/ImgurScreenshotUploader/README.md

 This is a lightweight desktop application used to create and automatically upload screenshots to your Imgur account.

-This is still a work in progress however the vast majority of the functionality is in place, I just have to add a bit more to the UI and some error checking/handling.
+When launched, an icon (temporarily a picture of Toad from Mario Bros.) will appear in your system tray.

+Right clicking on the icon will give you various options.

+Capture Area: When pressed, click and hold the left mouse button anywhere on your desktop and drag to highlight the area that you want to capture.

+Exit: Close the application.